PassionPenguin/GZMTR.ShortestPath/README.md

 We actually have these files:

-|---Root

- |---main.cpp // the program file
+main.cpp // the program file

- |---data.in // store the data
+data.in // store the data

- |---src.in // where user input the source and the target
+src.in // where user input the source and the target

- |---data.out // where the program outputs the result
+data.out // where the program outputs the result